 If you’ve ever wondered what Obamacare actually is and how it can help with healthcare costs, the following provides an overview of this historic law and its implications for Americans of all ages.

-Obamacare was enacted during the eight-year tenure of former President Obama with the assistance of federal lawmakers.
+Obamacare was enacted during the eight-year tenure of former President Obama with the assistance of federal government lawmakers.
 The bill came about in light of an increasing need for healthcare reform in America, as well as consistently rising healthcare costs and instances of medical debt-related bankruptcies.

-Obamacare created a timeline of changes that employers had to implement in stages, including elimination of pre-existing condition exclusions and extension of the coverage age for young adults under their parents’ plans.
+Obamacare created a timeline of changes that employers had to implement in stages, including elimination of pre-existing condition exclusions and extension of the coverage age for young adults under their parents’ insurance plans.
 Following a challenge in federal court, the law was upheld by the U.S. Supreme Court in June 2012, and the first open enrollment period began May 1, 2014.

 Highlights of Obamacare Coverage